Gareth Southgate leads sporting world’s messages of support to Princess of Wales

 “Clearly we’ve just heard about the Princess of Wales and we just wanted to send our thoughts and best wishes to her and all her family,” said Southgate, speaking ahead of Saturday’s friendly with Brazil.

-“Remarkably dignified statement she gave and we have a close relationship with family so upset by the news but hope everything goes well for her.”
+“Remarkably dignified statement that she gave and we obviously have a very close relationship with the family, so very upset to hear the news but hope everything goes well.”

 The Football Association, of which the Prince of Wales is president, earlier posted on X: “Our thoughts are with the Princess of Wales, the Prince of Wales and their family.